wdawson/okta.github.io/_source/_posts/2018-08-28-nginx-auth-request.md

 The easiest way to configure Lasso is to have it allow any user that can authenticate at the OAuth server be allowed to access the backend.
 This works great if you're using a private OAuth server like Okta to manage your users.
 Go ahead and set `allowAllUsers: true` to enable this behavior, and comment out the `domains:` chunk.

-You'll need to choose an OAuth provider to use to actually authenticate users.
+You'll need to choose an OAuth 2.0 provider to use to actually authenticate users.
 In this example we'll use Okta, since that's the easiest way to have a full OAuth/OpenID Connect server and be able to manage all your user accounts from a single dashboard.
 Before you can finish filling out the config file, you'll need to sign up for an Okta Developer account at [developer.okta.com/](https://developer.okta.com/).
 Once you create an account, click **Applications** in the top menu, and create a new application.
-Choose "Web" as the application platform.
+Choose **Web** as the application platform.

 {% img blog/nginx-auth-request/okta-create-app.png alt:"Create a web application with Okta" width:"800" %}{: .center-image }